robertvacareanu/llm4regression/README.md

 # LLMs Can Do Regression
 This project explores the extent to which LLMs can do regression when given (input, output) pairs as in-context examples.

-TL;DR:
+## TL;DR:
 LLMs perform surprisingly well.
 Despite no parameter updates, Claude 3 Opus consistently performs better than traditional methods such as Gradient Boosting or Random Forest.
-Strong performance is present in open-weights models such as DBRX or Mixtral 8x22B.
+Strong performance is present in open-weights models such as DBRX or Mixtral 8x22B as well.
 For example, both DBRX and Mixtral rank higher, on average, than Random Forest.

 ## Models
 We use three types of models: